artofcodelabs/source_maps_fixer/README.md

 ## 👀 See also
-If you want to make your life easier in other areas of web app development, I strongly recommend you to take a look at my other project called [Loco framework](http://locoframework.org) 🙂.
-It is quite powerful and makes a front-end <-> back-end communication a breeze (among other things).
+If you want to make your life easier in other areas of web app development, I strongly recommend you to take a look at my other project called the [Loco framework](http://locoframework.org) 🙂.
+It is pretty powerful and makes a front-end <-> back-end communication a breeze (among other things).